ITR Form Selection Master Guide for AY 2026-27

 | Foreign assets or NRI/RNOR facts | Review residential status, Schedule FA, foreign tax credit, and ITR-2/ITR-3 needs. |

-When in doubt, keep a short note explaining why the selected form was chosen.
-That note should reference the documents reviewed and the exclusions considered.
-It is useful during CA review and helps avoid treating form selection as a guess.
+Wherever in doubt, write a short note explaining why the selected form was chosen.
+Reference the documents reviewed and the exclusions considered.
+That note is valuable during CA review and avoids treating form selection as guesswork.

 Worked example: routine salary case

-A salaried taxpayer has one employer, Form 16, bank interest, and no capital gains or foreign assets.
-The return can start with Form 16, then compare AIS and Form 26AS.
-If the salary, TDS, interest, and bank account details match, the taxpayer can compare regimes and select the form that fits.
-The final check is e-verification and preserving the acknowledgement.
+A salaried employee has one employer, a Form 16, bank interest income, and no capital gains or foreign assets.
+Start with Form 16, then compare AIS and Form 26AS.
+If salary, TDS, interest amounts, and bank account details reconcile cleanly, compare the two regimes and pick the form.
+The last step is e-verification and filing the acknowledgement safely.

-The mistake in this simple case is filing only from Form 16 and ignoring bank interest in AIS.
-The tax amount may be small, but mismatch can delay refund or create follow-up questions.
+Where this simple case goes wrong is when Form 16 is filed alone and bank interest appearing in AIS is overlooked.
+The tax difference may be modest, but the mismatch can delay a refund or trigger a follow-up query.

 Worked example: salary plus investment case

-A taxpayer has salary plus sale of equity mutual funds.
-The first question is not "Can I use the easiest form?"
-The first question is whether the gains fit the simplified form limits and whether there are losses, multiple transactions, or disclosure requirements that require a different form.
-The broker statement, AIS securities data, and capital gains computation should be checked before deciding.
+A taxpayer has salary income and has also sold equity mutual funds during the year.
+The right first question is not whether the easiest form can be used.
+It is whether the gains fit within the simplified form limits, and whether losses, multiple transactions, or disclosure requirements move the return outside that scope.
+The broker statement, AIS securities data, and capital gains computation need to be reviewed before the form is picked.

-If the return involves losses to carry forward, item-wise reporting, or income that is outside the simplified form scope, filing a simpler form can create a defective return or a wrong disclosure position.
+Filing a simpler form when the return actually involves losses to carry forward, item-wise reporting, or income outside the simplified form's scope can result in a defective return or an incorrect disclosure position.

 Worked example: freelancer with Form 16A

-A freelancer receives professional fees after TDS and also has bank interest.
-Form 16A proves tax was deducted, but it does not decide the ITR form.
-The taxpayer needs invoices, bank credits, expense records, GST linkage where relevant, and a decision on books versus presumptive taxation.
-If presumptive taxation is not available or not chosen, ITR-3 may be required.
+A freelancer receives professional fees after TDS deduction and earns bank interest as well.
+The Form 16A certificate establishes that tax was deducted — it does not determine the ITR form.
+The taxpayer still needs to review invoices, bank credits, expense records, GST data where applicable, and whether books need to be maintained or a presumptive-tax treatment is appropriate.
+If presumptive taxation is either unavailable or not elected, ITR-3 may be the safer choice.

-The common mistake is claiming the TDS refund without reporting the gross income properly.
-TDS credit is not free money; it is a credit against tax on the related income.
+A common error here is claiming the TDS refund without correctly reporting gross income.
+TDS credit reduces tax liability on the related income; it is not a standalone refund entitlement.

 Documents and evidence to keep ready